 Black Rock is a 3.5 MW run of river hydroelectric generating scheme on the lower catchment of the River Glass situated in Novar Estates, adjacent to Black Rock Gorge in Evanton, Ross-shire.
-It was granted planning consent by the Scottish Government in December 2008 and the first of two turbines was commissioned in December 2012.
-Installation of the second turbine is currently underway and is expected to be commissioned in late 2013.
+It was granted planning consent by the Scottish Government in December 2008 with the first of two turbines commissioned in 2012 followed by the second in 2014.

 Black Rock is a run of river scheme which means that it only operates when sufficient water is naturally present in the river in order to maintain and protect the water environment.

 The River Glass offers particular characteristics making it suitable for hydro generation in that it benefits from:

 - Significant elevation between intake weir and powerhouse